Road Safety Rules

 Going Straight Through

-When going straight through at an intersection, you must give
+When going straight through at an intersection, you must give way to:

 All vehicles coming straight through from your right.